 Able to store large amounts of raw time series data cost efficiently for an almost unlimited amount of time.
 It is optimized for cost efficient long-term storage.
 Accordingly, reading from cold storage is not as performant as from warm storage.

-Check the Behind the Scenes – Big Data for IoT video for more details on SAP Leonardo IoT data storage.
+Check the blog FAQs for Big Data & Analytics on Timeseries within SAP IoT Application Enablement (Leonardo Foundation) for more details on SAP IoT data storage.

 The Rule-based IoT Data Processing service allows you to create some conditions on your measured values and fire an Event in the case the conditions are met.
 You can create rules on the streamed data or for some specific periods of time.
 You don’t need then to read in your application all the measures nor to run tasks to check measures in a certain period of time in the past, you better define rules to get measures automatically filtered for you.

 The next screen shows the IoT Rules section proposing tiles for defining Rules and Rule Contexts.

 You start with a virtual thing that you want to monitor, pick the properties to be observed, and associate them both by creating a Rule Context.
 Then you define the threshold values to be checked for each property and what shall happen if that particular value is observed in the stream of incoming real time data or over a certain period of time with a Rule.